okeeffed/cheat-sheets/Machine-Learning/ML-Regression-Model-Performance.md

 # Interpretting Linear Regressions Coefficients

 If we look at the third model and look at the IVs.
 If we change the IV value, we should be able to tell that DV should correlate in a certain direction.

+We should be able to ue logistics just for this.